ForBioPhylogenomics/tutorials/getting_started.md

 <a name="directory_structure"></a>
 ## Directory structure

-Following the tutorials in this collection may be easiest if you follow the instructions in each tutorial closely.
-Given that it is an online course this year we decided for a cookbook model of teaching.
+Following the tutorials in this collection may be easiest if you follow the instructions closely.
 We go through each command and explain what it is doing.
-All data and scripts are available on SAGA and you should copy them for their to your working folder during the course.
-This will much faster than downloading them from here and uploading them to SAGA.
+All required input data and scripts are available on Saga and you should copy them to your working directory on Saga during the course.

-The data and scripts for each session can be found in the folders
+The data and scripts for each exercise can be found in the directories

 _/cluster/projects/nn9458k/phylogenomics/week1_

 _/cluster/projects/nn9458k/phylogenomics/week2_

-Additionally, you find literature in the folder
+Additionally, you will find literature to which we refer in the tutorials in the directory

-_/cluster/projects/nn9458k/phylogenomics/Literature_
+_/cluster/projects/nn9458k/phylogenomics/literature_

-In the first exercise, we will ask you to generate your own working folder within the "_phylogenomics_" folder using your name
+In the first exercise, we will ask you to generate your own working directory within the "_phylogenomics_" directory using your name

-_/cluster/projects/nn9458k/phylogenomics/$YOURNAME_
+_/cluster/projects/nn9458k/phylogenomics/YOURNAME_

-Within each will ask then in each exercise to generate subfolder for each session to keep things orgainzed.
+We will then ask you to generate subfolder for each exercise to keep things orgainzed, such as

-The exercises are also on SAGA in the "_phylogenomics_" folder, but it is easiest if you follow them here in this GitHub repository.
+_/cluster/projects/nn9458k/phylogenomics/YOURNAME/bayesian\_phylogenetic\_inference_

 A link to each tutorial is provided at the [starting page](https://github.com/ForBioPhylogenomics/tutorials/blob/main/README.md).

-To work on SAGA you need a console program (like the program called Terminal on Mac OS X and Linux or the Windows Console on Windows).
-The console from Windows might work, but we would advise to use an emulgator like Cmder (see [Requirements](requirements.md)).
-The console program will be important to execute commands on SAGA and transfer data to your own computer, when we ant to look at results with a GUI program.
-You will recognize such commands in the tutorials by monospace font, gray background, and an outline, like for example this command:
+To work on Saga you will need a console program like the program called Terminal on Mac OS X and Linux or the Windows Console on Windows.
+On Windows, Windows Console might be sufficient for the course, but a more versatile option might be an emulator like [Cmder](https://cmder.app) (see [Requirements](requirements.md)).
+The console program will be important to execute commands on Saga and transfer data to your own computer, which will be required occasionally, for example to look at results with a GUI program.
+You will recognize console commands in the tutorials by monospace font, gray background, and an outline, like for example this command:

 		pwd

 To execute commands like the above, the "Enter" key always needs to be hit after writing the command.
-BTW, the command means "_print working directory_".
+The command `pwd` stands for "_print working directory_", which is exactly what it does.

-To access SAGA, you have to use the following command:
+To access Saga, you have to use the following command:

-		ssh $YOURUSERNAME@saga.sigma2.no
+		ssh YOURUSERNAME@saga.sigma2.no

+You will be asked for your password, which you will need to type to get access.

-To upload data to SAGA, you can use the following command:
+To upload data to Saga, you can use the following command:

-		scp -R $YOURFILE(S) $YOURFOLDER(S) $YOURUSERNAME@saga.sigma2.no:/cluster/projects/nn9458k/phylogenomics/$YOURNAME/$PATH_TO_YOUR_FOLDER_ON_SAGA
+		scp -R YOURFILE YOURUSERNAME@saga.sigma2.no:/cluster/projects/nn9458k/phylogenomics/YOURNAME/PATH_TO_YOUR_FOLDER_ON_SAGA

-To download from SAGA, it is similar.
-However, we suggest that you first navigate to the folder you would like to download the data to in the console:
+Downloading from SAGA works very similar.
+However, we suggest that you first navigate to the directory on your own computer into which you would like to download the files.
+Then, you can use the following command for the download:

+		scp -R YOURUSERNAME@saga.sigma2.no:/cluster/projects/nn9458k/phylogenomics/YOURNAME/PATH_TO_YOUR_FOLDER_ON_SAGA/YOURFILE .

+Note that instead of a file name in the above two commands (_YOURFILE_), you could also specify the name of a directory, or you could copy multiple files at once by using the asterisk symbol.
+For example, this command would download all files with the ending _.txt_:

-		scp -R $YOURUSERNAME@saga.sigma2.no:/cluster/projects/nn9458k/phylogenomics/$YOURNAME/$PATH_TO_YOUR_FOLDER_ON_SAGA/$YOURFILE(or $YOURFOLDER) .
+		scp -R YOURUSERNAME@saga.sigma2.no:/cluster/projects/nn9458k/phylogenomics/YOURNAME/PATH_TO_YOUR_FOLDER_ON_SAGA/*.txt .

 <a name="copy_pasting"></a>
 ## Copying and pasting commands

-After you've navigated to the tutorial directory on SAGA, it should be possible to execute all commands that are mentioned in the tutorial instructions exactly as they are specified.
+After you've navigated to the tutorial directory on Saga, it should be possible to execute all commands that are mentioned in the tutorial instructions exactly as they are specified.
 All one-line commands can be copied from the instructions and pasted into the console window, but care should be taken not to include whitespace symbols before the first letter or after the last letter of the command.
 Sometimes, it is not evident from the text selection that is used for copying, but whitespace nevertheless appears after the last letter copied to the command line (recognizable as a space between the last letter and the cursor); in that case, the whitespace on the command line should be deleted before executing the command.

 For multi-line commands, however, it is safer to copy and paste each line individually, and hit the Enter key each time a line has been copied (again, whitespace before and after the first and last letters of the line should not be copied).